tywaynebuchanan/webdevelopment/README.md

 Correct the image tag

 # Challenge 4(part 1)
--create a sub folder for your css file
+1.create a sub folder for your css file
--create a css file
+2.create a css file
--link your css file
+3.link your css file
--add a line or two to make sure it is working
+4.add a line or two to make sure it is working
--set body margin to 0
+5.set body margin to 0